ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 And this is truly the best option our exclusively focused understanding of life can offer.

-Gandhi and Mandela were wonderful, but the colours in our rich tapestry, and the groups within groups, are always multiplying.
+The colours in our rich tapestry, and the groups within groups, are always multiplying.
 It's not going to stop suddenly.
-There will always be an increasing amount of new ways to identify ourselves.

 The fragmentation inherent in focusing is relentless.

 All the new trends and their derivations will inevitably get even more individualistic and more abstract.
+The chaos in only ever exclusively focusing, is preprogrammed.

-And we accept it, even when we don't like it we accept this chaos is happening and think there's nothing we can do about it.
+And we accept it, even when we don't like it we accept that this chaos is happening and think there's nothing we can do about it.

 But this or something like it is what we could expect from a culture which only looks for security and safety by focusing.